 Hertzian Landscapes is a live visualization of the radio spectrum.
 Unlike visible light, waves in the radio spectrum cannot be perceived by us directly yet this space is teeming with human activity.
 Hertzian Landscapes employs a digital receiver to scan large swaths of radio spectrum in near real-time and visualizes thousands of signals into a panoramic electromagnetic landscape.
 Users can zoom in to specific frequencies by positioning themselves in front of the panorama as if controlling a radio tuner with their body, giving them a sense of walking through the spectrum.

-From radio broadcasts to weather satellites and from medical implants to aeronautical navigation, the radio spectrum is divided into hundreds of designated slices each tied to a specific application.
+From radio broadcasts to weather satellites and from medical implants to aeronautical navigation,$the radio spectrum is divided into hundreds of designated slices each tied to a specific application.
 Based on a localized frequency database that describes these slices, signals are annotated to provide information about their theoretical type and application.

 Hertzian Landscapes is supported by the Netherlands Institute for Sound and Vision and the Netherlands Creative Industries Fund.